HubRise/website/content/apps/livepepper/en/integration_guide.md

 The variants with a trailing digit (1 or 2) are used for half & half products.

 ### Things not to forget
-The iKentoo integration requires to be included in Configuration / Moyens de paiement
+The iKentoo integration requires include the payment code in Settings / Payment settings.
+Select your payment method and include the corresponding POS code in "Advanced settings"

 ![](../images/ikentoo_payment-info.png)